NhatThanh92/Multi-Method-Simulation-of-Wave-Propagation-Combining-1D-PINNs-2D-FEniCS-and-ABAQUS-for-Lamb-Wave/README.md

 u(x,y, 0) = 0 \quad \text{and} \quad \frac{\partial u(x, y, 0)}{\partial t} = 0
 $$

-This implies that the initial displacement and initial velocity are both zero.

 **2.3 Boundary Conditions with Source term**

 Dirichlet Boundary Condition: On the left boundary (where x = -1; y = 0), we have a source that enforces $u(t) = c \cdot \sin(10 \cdot t)$